Emekaborisama/courses-python-for-data-science/chapter1.md

 skills: 2
 ```

 # **Hello,Welcome to Day 4- 5 of 100 days of Ds code.**

-We discussed on Python libraries for Data Science and we mentioned 10 of them.
+We discussed on Python libraries for Data Science and we mentioned 9 of them.([See link here](https://medium.com/100daysofdscode/100daysof-dscode-datascience-day-4-5-python-for-data-science-ab0a04f632a3)).

-in this exercise we will focus on the popular and most used data science libraries such as
+In this exercise we will focus on the popular and most used data science libraries which are :
 1. Pandas
 2. Numpy
 3. Matplotlib
-4. Scapy

 `@instructions`
 Type the 4 most used Python libraries for Data Science